FailAcademy/learning/wdp-vancouver/_slides/week-04/03-apps-and-frameworks.md

 class: center, middle

 These are some of the questions that Frameworks attempt to provide an answer.
-JQuery gave us convenient abstractions for working with JavaScript's native DOM manupulation methods and also JavaScript's HTTP funcitonality.
+JQuery gave us convenient abstractions for working with JavaScript's native DOM manipulation methods and also JavaScript's HTTP functionality.
 Frameworks attempt to give us useful abstractions for structuring the code that is necessary to support the optimization and organization of our codebase.

 .footnote[Terminology: State, Abstraction]